 From city to shore

 After traveling around two hours, you will reach the town of Pathein.
 Take a short break here, stopping to try halawa, a regional specialty.
 The dense semolina cake is a favorite souvenir for local travelers to bring back to their families.
 Continue to a workshop to see the production of another Pathein specialty: umbrellas.
-Made entirely of natural materials, the handmade umbrellas not only beautiful as decorative items but they would also be useful for the beach for sun protection!
-Back on the road, continue to the coast.
+Made entirely of natural materials, the handmade umbrellas are not only beautiful as decorative items but they would also be useful at the beach for sun protection!
+Back on the road, continue on towards the coast.
 The last stretch of the trip takes you over rolling hills before finally dipping down to the seaside.

 Local rhythms of life

 Unlike Thailand’s beaches, Ngwe Saung’s coast is still home to local fishing villages and seaside communities who have lived there for generations.
 Instead of beach bars and luxury villas, the town’s streets are lined with small traditional restaurants and a handful of shops selling dry goods and a few souvenirs.
 The majority of visitors to Ngwe Saung are, in fact, Myanmar residents so the businesses are all aimed at the local market.
-This is both a blessing and a curse- you will find no air-conditioned bars that stay open late or western-style cafes with extensive menus but you will, on the other hand, get to enjoy authentic local food at a good price!
+This is both a blessing and a curse–you will find no air-conditioned bars that stay open late or western-style cafes with extensive menus; but you will, on the other hand, get to enjoy authentic local food at a good price!

 Fun in the sun